-ISOPOL MHG Gelcoat (Clear) is a high quality, Lloyd’s Approved, isophthalic polyester gelcoat.
-This brush gelcoat exhibits improved film levelling to ensure even application, as well as consistent curing characteristics.
-It has excellent physical properties, water resistance and UV light stability.
+Polynt Polycor Gelcoat (Clear) is a high quality, Lloyd’s Approved, isophthalic polyester gelcoat.
+This brush gelcoat is easy to use with highly controlled thixotropic properties which provide high resistance to sagging.
+This product has superior gloss retention and resistance to yellowing over time.
 Available in a variety of RAL 840 colours.
 Please contact +353 1 466 3786 for availability and price.

 Polyester Gelcoat is used to create the resin-rich layer in contact mould making.
 It is painted onto the surface of moulds/plugs that have been coated with a thin layer of release agent and sets with a tacky surface on the exposed side.
 Resin and fibreglass reinforcement are typically applied to the tacky surface, while the mould facing surface forms the hard, smooth, shiny surface of the finished article.

-Working with MHG Gelcoat MHG gelcoat should be conditioned to a temperature of 18-23 ⁰C before use.
-Workshop & mould temperature should also be above 18⁰C but lower than 30ºC, as they will cure too quickly.
+Working with Polynt Polycor Gelcoat Polycor gelcoat should be conditioned to a temperature of 15-25 ⁰C before use.
+Workshop & mould temperature should also be above 15⁰C but lower than 25ºC, as it will cure too quickly.
 Gently agitate the gelcoat before use and allow to stand for a short period of time to regain thixotropy.
-MHG gelcoat is intended for brush application and has been specifically formulated to exhibit the correct resistance to drag on the brush, release air and level correctly.
+Polycor gelcoat is intended for brush application and has been specifically formulated to exhibit the correct resistance to drag on the brush, release air and level correctly.

 Non-Sagging Brush grades should be applied at a covering rate of 500 to 550 g per sq.m.
 When properly applied, brush grades typically do not sag.
 The gelcoat will not entrap air (porosity) when applied as per instructions.